 If you reel off the great wine regions of the world, you think of France, Italy, and Spain, and possibly Australia, South Africa, and California.
-But real wine lovers should really be looking to the Caucasus, as it’s here that you’ll find 8,000 vintages, more than 400 varieties of grapes, and a culture which is inextricably entwined with viticulture.
-Wine making in Georgia has been recognised by UNESCO on the Intangible Cultural Heritage List, and this year UNWTO chose the country to host their first conference on wine tourism.
+But real wine lovers should really be looking to the Caucasus, as it’s here that you’ll find 8,000 vintages, more than 400 varieties of grapes, and a culture that is inextricably entwined with viticulture.
+Wine making in Georgia has been recognised by UNESCO on the Intangible Cultural Heritage List.

 What’s all the fuss about Georgian wine?